simonvary/llm-intro-course/lecture1/code/README.md

-# Lecture 1 Code: Foundations of Large Language Models
+# Lecture 1 Code — simpleGPT: the end-to-end pipeline

 This directory contains the practical coding exercises and implementations for Lecture 1.